tuangd/Get_n_CleanData_Project/CodeBook.md

 Then added activities label.
 Then summarise each measurements base on  activity and subject.

+noted: From field 3 to 81 are the list of mean values of each variable from observasions of one subject.
+Unit of these fields(3-81) are mean of normalized and bounded within [-1,1] data.

 1. subjects: integer(1) Lists the subjects label of this experiment by integer indicator.
 2. activities: character(18) List the activity that this subject performed in these observations.

-From field 3 to 81 are the list of mean values of each variable from observasions of one subject.
-Unit of these fields are mean of normalized and bounded within [-1,1] data.

 3. tBodyAcc-mean()-X: numeric()
 4. tBodyAcc-mean()-Y: numeric()
 5. tBodyAcc-mean()-Z: numeric()